mamonu/mamonu.github.io/_posts/2019-05-30-testing_coverage.md

 <br />

 ok its time to run my tests.
 I save and exit from my programming environment and go to the terminal.
-There I put the following on the bash prompt
+There I put the following on the bash prompt:

 ```
 pytest -v